General Management Worldwide

 The artist’s stage debut took place in 2006, as she performed the part of Atalanta in Serse realised by the Chamber Opera in Gdańsk.
 This production was later presented at the Bergedorfer Musiktage Festival and the Summer Chamber Music Festival in Hel.

-In the 2019/2020 season the artist’s engagements include debut as Katerina in The Greek Passion at Opera North, the title part in Halka at the Berlin Philharmonic Hall and soprano part in Ein deutsches Requiem at the Silesian Philharmonic.
+In the 2019/2020 season the artist’s engagements include debut as Katerina in The Greek Passion at Opera North and soprano part in Ein deutsches Requiem at the Silesian Philharmonic.

 Ms. Moledowska’s wide repertoire includes also songs, oratorios and cantatas.
 At the Barbican Centre in London she presented songs by K. Szymanowski and A. Dvořak.
 Invited by Malcolm Martineau she recorded Huit chansons polonaises on The Complete Songs of Poulenc, Vol.4 album.